-In an effort to foster both the love of the game and the talent of someone who could very well be tomorrow’s rising star, the plan is set out in 8 stages.
-Throughout these stages, young players learn that physical literacy is the foundation for being active, healthy and for achieving personal best performances at all levels of competition.
+In an effort to foster both the love of the game and the talent of someone who could very well be tomorrow’s rising star, the plan is set out in eight stages.
+Throughout these stages, young players learn that physical literacy is the foundation for being active and healthy and for achieving personal-best performances at all levels of competition.
 In other words, even if they never make it to Wimbledon, we teach them how to get the most out of the game and how to play at their best.
-Our goal is to ensure that all who pick up the game have an opportunity to enjoy the lifetime benefits of playing.
+Our goal is to ensure that everyone who picks up the game has an opportunity to enjoy the lifetime benefits of playing.

 Learn More about the Long Term Athlete Development Plan click here

-Long Term Athlete Development (LTAD) is a systematic approach being adopted by Tennis BC to maximize potential of athletes in our sport.
-It provides a framework for developing physical literacy, physical fitness and competitive ability, using a stage-by-stage approach.
-Using the LTAD model, high performance begins at stage 4, “setting the foundation for the pursuit of excellence”.
-Athletes, coaches and parents should closely adhere to this performance model with individual performance plans.
+Long-Term Athlete Development (LTAD) is a systematic approach being adopted by Tennis BC to maximize potential of athletes in our sport.
+It provides a framework for developing physical literacy, physical fitness, and competitive ability using a stage-by-stage approach.
+Using the LTAD model, high performance begins at stage four, “setting the foundation for the pursuit of excellence”.
+Athletes, coaches, and parents should closely adhere to this performance model with individual performance plans.

 To download the High Performance Handbook click here

 Physical Development Testing (6-10 year olds):